Dee66/VectorScan/README.md

 - `tests/integration/test_packaging_verification.py::test_cli_runs_from_unzipped_bundle` extracts the generated archive and executes `tools/vectorscan/vectorscan.py` directly to guarantee the published bundle works end-to-end with real plans.
 - Text assets are normalized to LF line endings before zipping, preventing CRLF drift on Windows hosts (`test_text_files_normalized_to_lf`).
 - Unicode filenames remain intact inside the archive so localized docs or assets can ship safely (`test_unicode_filename_is_preserved`).
-- The Terraform auto-download path verifies HashiCorp’s published SHA256 sums before bundling the binary; any mismatch fails the build immediately.
+- When Terraform downloads are enabled, the auto-download path verifies HashiCorp’s published SHA256 sums before bundling the binary; any mismatch fails the build immediately.
 - Sensitive artifacts such as `.env`, private keys, caches, and `__pycache__` directories are blocked during packaging (`test_sensitive_files_are_blocked`).